IBM/conversation-data-framework/scripts.md

 ```

 ## Add additional json to the workspace
-The `workspace_addjson.py` script takes workspace as first parameter, json to be added as second and target varible as third parameter.
-The scripts finds all occurences of the target variable in the workspace and add the json to be added there.
+The `workspace_addjson.py` script takes the workspace as the first parameter, JSON file to be added as the second, and the target varible as the third parameter.
+The script finds all occurences of the target variable in the workspace and adds the JSON file there.

 ```
-python script/workspace_addjson.py workspace.json complex_context_object.json my_context_data_object
+python script/workspace_addjson.py -w workspace.json -j complex_context_object.json  -t my_context_data_object
 ```

-You can also use this in the update_all.py script and define the json and target node in the common.cfg file as follows
+It can be also used in the update_all.py script.
+The `[includejsondata]` section has to be added to the common.cfg where the JSON file and the target node are defined followingly (the workspace is the one defined in the `[outputs]` section):
 ```
 [includejsondata]
 jsonfile = complex_context_object.json